ChangLuis/RubyLearning/README.md

 ## Ruby Learning

-####  If you stuggle with the problem of installation of Rubocop linter,
-####  just do the procedure with Rubocop for vscode extension guide.
+####  If you stuggle with the problem of installation of Rubocop linter,just do the procedure with Rubocop for vscode extension guide.

 * [String](string.rb)
 * [Comparison](comparison.rb)